bryanwweber/orbital-mechanics-notes/classical-orbital-elements/classical-orbital-elements.md

 ## $\Omega$, the Right Ascension of the Ascending Node

-Consider an orbit inclined at angle $i$ to the reference plane of the coordinate system, as shown in {numref}`fig:definition-of-raan`.
+Consider an orbit inclined at angle $i$ to the reference plane of the coordinate system, as shown in @fig:definition-of-raan.
 The spacecraft spends part of its time above the reference plane and part of the time below the reference plane.

 ```{code-cell} python
 :tags: ["remove-input"]